MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 To identify the version, you're using, start Microsoft Dynamics GP.
 Choose Help\>\> About Microsoft Dynamics GP.
 The information window displays the version number in the lower right corner.

-This U.S. Payroll Tax Update is supported for Microsoft Dynamics GP and Microsoft Dynamics GP 2016 on Microsoft SQL Server.
+This U.S. Payroll Tax Update is supported for Microsoft Dynamics GP on Microsoft SQL Server.

 If you're not using one of the supported versions, you must upgrade to a supported version before installing this tax update.